 California law requires business entities that prepare an original or amended return using tax preparation software to e-file returns.
 Failure to e-file will be penalized if the failure to e-file is due to willful neglect and not reasonable cause.

-You may submit a waiver to the state of California prior to, or up to 15 days after filing the tax return.
+You may submit a waiver to the state of California prior to, or up to 15 days, after filing the tax return.
 You may submit the Business Entity e-file Waiver Request Form via the California FTB Business entity e-file waiver request webpage.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.